TrawisDF/eCommerceShop/README.md

 # eCommercShop 2023

-From MERN stack from scratch course.
+        this website was builded for learing only, not work for any profit or any merchandise From MERN stack from scratch course.
 I have learned from an empty folder until I really can deploy this project on render.com, which is free for hosting, so it's unavoidable to have access downtime. (it takes time about 30 seconds to open this web) <br/>

 ## Links